ShrewdSquad/SCleaner/README.md

 * Wow improvement to be done 2
 -->

-## Roadmap
-See the [open issues](https://github.com/TheShrewdGamer/SCleaner/issues) for a list of proposed features (and known issues).

 ## Contact
-Created by [TheShrewdGamer](https://Facebook.com/TheShrewdGamer) - feel free to contact me!
+Created by [ShrewdSquad](https://shrewdsquad.com) - feel free to contact us!

 ## Credits
 [Tinku Gupta](https://www.linkedin.com/in/tinku-gupta/) For The Awesome Product Logo